Crypto Taxes USA 2024: Expert Guide

 Chances are if you're transferring crypto from one wallet to another - you may pay a transfer fee for the privilege.
 If you're paying this in fiat currency, this is tax free.
 However, more often than not you're going to be paying for this transfer fee in cryptocurrency.
 In other words, you're spending crypto.
 This is a taxable event and you’ll have to work out if you’ve made a profit.
 So while transfers are tax free, transfer fees are not if you paid the fee in cryptocurrency.
 You'll need to calculate your cost basis and capital gain or loss.

 The IRS has not yet issued clear guidance on whether transfer fees could be added to the cost base of an asset.
-While transaction fees definitely can be, it is unclear whether transfer fees would fall into the category of maintaining an asset - which are not allowable as part of a cost basis.
+While transaction fees definitely can be, it is unclear whether transfer fees would fall into the category of maintaining an asset - which is not allowable as part of a cost basis.

 You bought 1 ETH for $4,385.